 Chondroitin itself may be effective for a few symptoms of osteoarthritis.
 One

 Another study, this time in the Cochrane Database of Systematic Reviews, notes that although chondroitin’s ability to reduce pain is modest, it has a lower risk of serious side effects compared with other symptom control methods, such as NSAIDs.

 This may indicate that chondroitin is a better long-term option in some cases.

-Methylsulfonylmethane (MSM) is another common supplement for the joints, often making its way into joint health blends containing chondroitin or glucosamine.
+Methylsulfonylmethane (MSM) is another common joint supplement, often making its way into joint health blends containing chondroitin or glucosamine.

-This may support joint health overall, and it could reduce symptoms in some people.
-Additionally, most people tolerate MSM when they take it in normal doses.
+This may support joint health overall and could reduce symptoms in some people.
+Additionally, most people tolerate MSM when they take it in typical doses.

 Many researchers have studied turmeric and its compound curcumin.
 Curcumin appears to have a strong anti-inflammatory effect, which may help reduce symptoms in some cases.